Symbolic dynamics, automorphic functions, and Selberg zeta functions with unitary representations

 The Phillips--Sarnak conjecture \cite{Phillips_Sarnak_cuspforms, Phillips_Sarnak_weyl} states that for generic lattices one expects the space of Maass cusp forms to be finite-dimensional.
 Hecke triangle groups clearly commute with the element $Q$ from \eqref{defQ} or, more obviously from Figure~\ref{funddoms}, with

 This allows us to separate the odd and the even spectrum.
 Recall that a Maass cusp form $f$ is called \textit{odd} if $f(J.z) = -f(z)$, and \textit{even} if $f(J.z) = f(z)$.
 It is well-known that for any cofinite Hecke triangle groups, a Weyl law holds for the odd Maass cusp forms.
-In stark contrast, Judge \cite{Judge} showed that even Maass cusp forms generically do not exist under the condition that the eigenspaces for the Theta group are small (which is widely believed but it still is an open problem).
+In stark contrast, the results in \cite{Judge, Hillairet_Judge} in combination with the Phillips--Sarnak conjecture suggest that even Maass cusp forms generically should not exist.